Foso/Jetpack-Compose-Playground/docs/foundation/lazyverticalgrid.md

 !!! warning
-    Caution: Experimental APIs can change in the future or may be removed entirely.
+    Caution:  The API is still ***experimental***.
+Experimental APIs can change in the future or may be removed entirely.

 Jetpack Compose provides an API for displaying grid or grid elements.
-With Composable ``LazyVerticalGrid`` you can create a grid view even though until this article was written this API is still ***experimental*** or not yet stable.

 # Example

 To arrange list items in a grid, ``LazyVerticalGrid`` provides a cells parameter that controls how cells are formed into columns.
 The following example displays the items in a grid, using ``GridCells.Adaptive`` to set the width of each column at least 128.dp: